SonamWelekar/NLP_ADHD/README.md

     b.
 The Deployment_Val_Test_Set notebook uses the saved weights to obtain the results for validation and test set(annotated notes).

     c.
 The Final_Deployment_notebook uses the saved weights and predicts the labels and "BT_y/n" for unannotated notes, and the predictions are saved for further analysis.
+(BT: Behavioral Therapy)

 # Technologies used: